ianliew/ianliew.github.io/_posts/2015-09-16-coursera-machine-learning-by-stanford-university.md

 > If you've worked all the way through this course, you should now consider yourself an expert in Machine Learning

-Probably not make that claim yet...
+Probably not gonna make that claim yet...
 But it's been an interesting journey.
 To recap...

 1. Signed up with Coursera on June 23rd but did nothing with it
-2. Enrolled in this critically acclaimed ML course by Andrew Ng
+2. Enrolled in the critically acclaimed Machine Language course by Andrew Ng
 3. Digging up fragmented memories of linear algebra and calculus which fortunately have only been tucked away and not conveniently forgotten
 4. First real Linear Regression assignment on Week 2 - completed 8 Aug
 5. As [Ronald](https://www.linkedin.com/pulse/machine-learning-hard-ronald-widha-sunarno) put it - got slammed hard by Neural Networks assignment on Week 5 - completed 30 Aug